openethereum/openethereum.github.io/Tutorial-Part-5.md

 ![image](https://cloud.githubusercontent.com/assets/138296/22750413/badb3b72-edfe-11e6-810b-9bcdb47a20a8.png)

-Once done give it 15-30 seconds and you should see you balance reduce by around 0.1 Ether.
+Once done, give it a few seconds and you should see you balance reduce by around 0.1 Ether.

 ### Giveth to anyone